Holistic Robust Data-Driven Decisions: Holistic Robustness

 \subsection{Special Cases}

-As remarked previously the random (HR) and deterministic (HD) holistic robust formulations are generally distinct.
-Indeed, although both robust formulations are characterized by the same robustness parameters ($\cN$, $r$, $\alpha$) they provide safeguards against subtly different adversaries as we discuss in Sections \ref{sec: random corr} and \ref{sec: det corr}.
-Nevertheless, in this section, we will point out that for several special parameter settings, both holistic robust formulations are equivalent and collapse to well-known robust formulations.
+In this section, we will point out that for several special parameter settings, the HR formulation is equivalent and collapses to well-known robust formulations.

+As a first example, in linear regression, both Ridge (or Tikhonov) regularization and Sample Variance Penalization \citep{maurer2009empirical} naturally emerge as special cases of HR when applied to the $L_1$ regression loss.
+Similarly, in linear classification, HR applied to the hinge loss gives rise to soft-margin SVM \citep{cortes1995support} and $\nu$-SVMs \citep{scholkopf2000new}.
+These derivations are presented and discussed in detail in Appendix \ref{App: Linear-application}.

-Perhaps the simplest setting in which both holistic robust formulations are equivalent is the case when no robustness against statistical error is desired ($r=0$).
-From the characterizations given in Equations \eqref{eq: HR predictor} and \eqref{eq: HD predictor} it follows
+More generally, when no robustness against statistical error is desired ($r=0$), it follows from Equations \eqref{eq: HD predictor} that

-That is, both holistic robust predictors naturally reduce to the LP-DRO predictor which was the topic of Section \ref{sec: corruption}.
-When additionally no robustness against misspecification is desired ($r=0$, $\alpha =0$), both holistic robust predictors are equivalent to
+That is, the HR predictor naturally reduce to the LP-DRO predictor which was the topic of Section \ref{sec: corruption}.
+When additionally no robustness against misspecification is desired ($r=0$, $\alpha =0$), the HR predictor is equivalent to

-This is the robust formulation advanced by \cite{madry2017towards} which we discussed in Section \ref{sec:noise}.
-As remarked, this formulation provides robustness to noise bounded in the noise set $\cN$ but none of the other overfitting sources discussed in Section \ref{sec:sources-overfitting}.
+This is the robust formulation advanced by \cite{madry2017towards}---adversarial training---which we discussed in Section \ref{sec:noise}.
+It can also be viewed as Wasserstein type-$\infty$ as discussed in Section \ref{sec:rel-DRO}.